-I’ve owned my Brother SE1900 for almost a year now, and I still think it’s the best sewing machine for quilting and embroidery at its price point.
+I’ve owned my Brother SE1900 for over two years now, and I still think it’s the best sewing machine for quilting and embroidery at its price point.

 Our local library has a Janome Memory Craft combo machine, and it’s amazing!
 However, Janome sewing machines are considerably pricier than Brother sewing machines and thus make more sense only for a very frequent hobbyist.